inksword/loopback-connector-contentful/README.md

 1. If "Old Name 2" is found in contentful space, it will be renamed to "New Name".
 2. Else If "Old Name 1" is found in contentful space, it will be renamed to "New Name".
 3. If both "Old Name 2" and "Old Name 1" are not found, a new model with "New Name" will be created.

-### Space Resolving Order

-SpaceId **MUST** be defined in datasources.json file.
-When saving or retrieving a model, its space is resolved in the following order:

-1. Use spaceId defined in model-config.json.
-Raise error if no matching content type within the space.
-2. Use spaceId defined in datasources.json.
-Raise error if no matching content type within the space.
-3. Raise error if spaceId is not defined above.

-### Locale Resolving Order

-When saving or retrieving a model, its local is resolved in the following order:

-1. Use locale defined in model-config.json.
-2. Use locale defined in datasources.json.
-3. If locale is not defined above, use the default locale of the space to save and retrieve models from contentful

 ## Auto Update